 Sponsored by the American Home Furnishings Alliance (AHFA), the award program was launched to recognize environmental accomplishments within the home furnishings industry.
 For more information go to www.sageaward.org

-A water born, formaldehyde free finish may be specified for most Copeland Furniture pieces.
-These finishes are every bit as durable as our traditional catalyzed lacquer with the added benefit of drastically reduced VOC emissions at the factory and off-gassing at the home.
+A water born, finish may be specified for most Copeland Furniture pieces.
+These finishes are every bit as durable as our standard post-catalyzed conversion varnish with the added benefit of reduced VOC emissions at the factory.
+However catalyzed finishes tend to lay smoother and have a warmer appearance.

 We create durable furniture with timeless designs that will last generations.